Resources

 What to know about burn permits:

-• Permits may only be requested on the day you wish to burn, and are good for that day only.
+• Permits may only be requested on the day you wish to burn and are good for that day only.

 • Permission to burn is granted only if it is deemed safe to do so.
-The Fire Warden may require you to extinguish the fire in the event of changing weather, or if your fire causes a nuisance to neighbors.
+The Fire Warden may require you to extinguish the fire in the event of changing weather or if your fire causes a nuisance to neighbors.

 Do's and don'ts:

 • You must have enough resources on hand to control the fire.
-Fires must only be kindled at a time and under conditions that will enable parties starting them to keep them entirely under control, and not create a public nuisance or hazard.
+Fires must only be kindled at a time and under conditions that will enable parties starting them to keep them entirely under control and not create a public nuisance or hazard.

 • Only brush and/or vegetation may be burned.
 Small piles of untreated, clean, wood construction debris may be burned, but recycling this material is encouraged.

-• Garbage, demolition debris, pressure-treated or painted lumber, waste oil, asphalt, material containing asbestos, plastic, and rubber are not allowed to be burned and must be properly disposed of.
+• Garbage, demolition debris, pressure-treated or painted lumber, waste oil, asphalt, and material containing asbestos, plastic, and rubber are not allowed to be burned and must be properly disposed of.

 Apparatus